 Portfolio management isnt something you do, its something you are.
 Andy Jordan, President, Roffensian Consulting, Inc.

-But, why do you even need PPO for your company in the first place?
+But, why do you even need Project Portfolio Optimization for your company in the first place?

 If you are a large-scale organization, you are likely working on multiple projects at once, and projects can range from simply designing a new company logo to product development or modifying a product to meet shifts in customer preferences.

-Because this is all happening at once, a cleaner flow of the organizational performance and enhanced efficiency, PPO, is necessary for planning, developing, executing, and reviewing the value of past, present, and future tasks.
+Because this is all happening at once, a cleaner flow of organizational performance and enhanced efficiency, PPO project management, is necessary for planning, developing, executing, and reviewing the value of past, present, and future tasks.

 What is the end goal of your organization?
 To deliver products that your customers desire, and attract new clients to enlist the services or products you provide.
-PPO aids your company in achieving these every step of the way.
+BIRDVIEW PSA: PROJECT PORTFOLIO MANAGEMENT SOFTWARE aids your company in achieving these every step of the way.

 PPO is essentially the right way to do things the right way.
 That may sound kind of meta, but PPO is the practice of organizing and streamlining the way that your organization can achieve tasks that bring real operational results.